Yunxiang-Li/Cpp_Primer/Chapter 7. Classes/Chapter 7.Classes.md

 (d) If a class does not define a default constructor, the compiler generates one that initializes each data member to the default value of its associated type.

 Untrue.
 The default constructor is auto-generated if there is no user-declared constructor and each data member is not initialized to the default value.

+## Exercise 7.47

+**Explain whether the Sales_data constructor that takes a string should be explicit.
+What are the benefits of making the constructor explicit?
+What are the drawbacks?**

+Whether the conversion of a `string` to `Sales_data` is desired depends on how we think our users will use the conversion.
+In this case, it might be okay.
+The `string` in `null_book` probably represents a nonexistent ISBN.

+Benefits:

+- prevent the use of a constructor in a context that requires an implicit conversion
+- we can define a constructor which is used only with the direct form of initialization

+Drawbacks:

+- meaningful only on constructors that can be called with a single argument